bertrand-caron/BCFirstLaunchTutorial/README.md

 Installation
 ------------

-- Drag the three files (BCFirstLaunchTutorial.h, BCFirstLaunchTutorial.m, PopoverView.xib) to your project
+- Drag the five files from the BCFirstTimeLaunch directory (BCFirstLaunchTutorial.*, PopoverView.xib, BCFadedInButton.*) to your project

 Usage